Top Thermal Sights of Tuscany

 Well these were worth a visit!

-Always partial for a soak in a natural mineral Therme.
-We got rather excited when we cast our eyes upon this fascinating thermal cascade.
+Always partial for a soak in a natural mineral Therme, we got quite excited when we cast our eyes upon this fascinating thermal cascade.

 Hot Water Cascading into Pools